arthurcrawford/pac-poc-spingo/README.md

 # pac-poc-spingo
-Proof-of-concept (POC) to demonstrate a code repo with a requirement for implementing a standardised convention for project packaging, build & release lifecycle.
+Proof-of-concept (POC).
+Demonstrates a code repo with a standardised scheme for the project build, packaging & release lifecycle.
 This sample illustrates the scheme with a simple Python code project.

 ## Building the project